reu/proletarian/README.md

 # Proletarian - The not so rich text editor
 Proletarian is a simple(st) and tiny rich text editor.
-It aims to add just basic functionalities, such as bold, italics, images and lists supports.
+It aims to add just basic functionalities, such as bold, italics, images and lists support.

 # Demo
 A basic demonstration can be found at the project page: http://reu.github.com/proletarian